PHYSIOTHERAPY IN GHANA

-In 1974, nine (9) and in 1975 twenty-two (22) students were respectively sponsored by Ghana government to Romania to pursue physiotherapy at first degree level.
-In 2000, fifteen (15) and in 2001, three (3) students were also respectively sponsored by Ghana government to the Netherlands to study undergraduate physiotherapy.
+In 1974, nine (9) and in 1975 twenty-two (22) students were respectively sponsored by the Ghana government to Romania to pursue physiotherapy at the first-degree level.
+In 2000, fifteen (15) and in 2001, three (3) students were also respectively sponsored by the Ghana government to the Netherlands to study undergraduate physiotherapy.

 THE GHANA ASSOCIATION OF PHYSIOTHERAPISTS (G.A.P.)

 The Ghana Association of Physiotherapists was founded at the Korle-Bu Teaching Hospital in 1975 to protect and to promote the interest and welfare of physiotherapists, their clients and the general public in Ghana.
 Some of the founding members were;

 The late Dr. Akuetteh Lamptey, Mrs. Rose.
 Antwi, Mrs. P. Amewudah, Mrs. Patricia Awadzi, and the late Mr. Commey.
 G.A.P is an umbrella organization for all qualified physiotherapists in Ghana.
 It is led by a seven-man elected executive i.e. President and Vice; General Secretary and Vice; Financial Secretary, Treasurer and Organizing Secretary.